 Political novice claims win in Democratic mayoral primary in New York's 2nd largest city

-NEW YORK, June 23 (Reuters) - India Walton, a left-leaning political novice, appears to have unseated the four-term mayor of Buffalo, New York state's second largest city, in an upset that she said was only a first step in overhauling the politics of the upstate region.
+NEW YORK (Reuters) - India Walton, a left-leaning political novice, appears to have unseated the four-term mayor of Buffalo, New York state’s second largest city, in an upset that she said was only a first step in overhauling the politics of the upstate region.

 Also in western New York, Rochester Mayor Lovely Warren was defeated handily by city council member Malik Evans.
 Warren was under fire for her administration’s handling of the death of a Black man in police custody last year.